 The scene is closing in on the hero, he has not been able to follow with the horse and now snowfall is beginning to obscure or “scrim” the scene as a “mist of tears” would to one’s eyes.
 It is as if he is experiencing a “migraine” or is plagued by “sweat or blood streaming into” his eyes.
 This seems to have been his best chance to end up how and where he desperately wanted to, it is now lost and fading from view.

-The hero in this story is representative of all those that struggle against odds, either for the good of the world, or against it.
-It is an important message on the fact that although one may seem to succeed in the eyes of others, they still may not have not achieved all they set out to.
+The hero in this story is representative of all those that struggle against odds, either for the good of the world or against it.
+It is an important message on the fact that although one may seem to succeed in the eyes of others, they still may have not achieved all they set out to.
 The hero may have survived the battle, but he has lost the “elusive” prize that has become the “quarry of his life.”

 About A. E. Stallings

 A. E. Stallings, full name, Alicia Elsbeth Stallings, was born in 1968 in Decatur, Georgia in northeast Atlanta.
 She went to the University of Georgia and Oxford University where she studied classics.
-Throughout her life she has published three collection of poetry, Archaic Smile, Hapax, and Olives.
+Throughout her life, she has published three collections of poetry, Archaic Smile, Hapax, and Olives.
 Olives was a finalist for the National Book Critics Circle Award.
 Her translation work has been favorably received and she has received a grant from the National Endowment for the Arts, a fellowship from the Guggenheim Foundation, and a MacArthur “genius grant.”

 Her poems have appeared in a number of publications such as Best American Poetry, The New Atlantic Monthly, and Poetry Magazine.